Reputation management has always been a hallmark of PR.

 There is no question that public relations has reached a turning point when it comes to needing to prove ROI within the board room and luckily analytics and other reporting tools are making it possible for them to do that.

-Inbound PR can make your promotional efforts go further by not only gaining you vital coverage in the publications your audience reads but also by attracting, engaging and converting this audience into customers not only to boost your business’ reputation but bring in new business at the same time.
+Effective digital PR can make your promotional efforts go further by not only gaining you vital coverage in the publications your audience reads but also by attracting, engaging and converting this audience into customers, not only to boost your business’ reputation but bring in new business at the same time.